tharun242005/EcoFinds-Marketplace/README.md

 # EcoFinds Marketplace Prototype

+EcoFinds is a React + TypeScript prototype for a sustainable marketplace.
+It showcases Supabase-backed auth, product listings, and a lightweight cart experience, optimized for fast local development and simple deployment.

  This is a code bundle for EcoFinds Marketplace Prototype.
 The original project is available at https://eco---find.web.app/

-# EcoFinds Marketplace Prototype

-EcoFinds is a React + TypeScript prototype for a sustainable marketplace.
-It showcases Supabase-backed auth, product listings, and a lightweight cart experience, optimized for fast local development and simple deployment. [web:73][web:63]

 ---